- -- - -- - -- - -- - -- - -- - -- - -- - -- -

 Elvira At The Hollywood Museum

 While not a movie monster herself, Elvira became very popular in the 1980s as a host presenting B grade horror movies.
-Horror movies had never really gone away, but the 80s saw a group of classic horror villains rise to stardom and appear in numerous sequels.
+Horror movies have never really gone away, but the 80s saw a group of classic horror villains rise to stardom and appear in numerous sequels.

 Michael Meyers At Hollywood Museum